mikenakis/Public/intertwine/README.md

 Any conceivable interface can be described using the following single-method interface:

-    interface AnyCall
+    interface Anycall
     {
-        Object anyCall( MethodKey key, Object[] arguments );
+        Object anycall( MethodKey key, Object[] arguments );
     }

 We call this the _Normal Form_ of interfaces.
 - The particular interface method that is being invoked is uniquely identified using a `MethodKey`.
 (More on this later.)
 - The arguments of the method being invoked are represented as an array of `Object`.
 - The return value of the method is represented as an `Object`.
-If the method is of `void` return type then the value returned by `anyCall` is unspecified.
+If the method is of `void` return type then the value returned by `anycall` is unspecified.
 (It will in all likelihood be `null`, but nobody should rely on this.)

 The 'method key' is an abstraction of the actual mechanism used to uniquely identify interface methods, which can be any of the following:
 - The identity of the `java.lang.reflect.Method` object that corresponds to the method.